HibiscusMC/docs/docs/hmccosmetics/FAQ.md

 # FAQ

-You can customize the dye menu in the `dye-menu.yml` file.

-> Please note that this option only works with items that can be dyed.
-Commonly used items are `LEATHER_HORSE_ARMOR` and `POTION`.

 ## Can I change the lore when a cosmetic is applied to the player?

 **Yes!** To do this, you can use the `applied-lore` modifier.